 Depression is more than a period of sadness, and individuals can’t simply “snap out” of it.
 It’s a serious condition that requires long-term treatment.
 For some, treatment may last a few weeks or months.
 For others, lifelong treatment is necessary.
 No two people are the same, and there isn’t a one-size-fits-all treatment for depression.
 In most cases, treatment includes psychotherapy, medication, or a combination of both.
 If an individual doesn’t experience relief from symptoms with these two types of treatment, their doctor may recommend interventions such as brain stimulation therapy.

 Medications that are used to treat depression are called antidepressants.
 They help the brain produce, regulate and use certain chemicals and hormones to control stress or moods.
 An individual being treated for depression may have to try several different antidepressants before they find one that works for them.
 If a family member is successfully being treated for depression with an antidepressant, that medication will often be considered first.

 Psychotherapy, or counseling, is another effective treatment for depression.
 There are several forms of psychotherapy, including dialectical behavior therapy and cognitive behavioral therapy.
-While in-person meetings aren’t possible during the coronavirus outbreak, many therapists are now providing telecounseling services to accommodate the rising demand.
-Additionally, many online platforms like Talkspace and DotCom are helping people find the right fit of online therapist for their needs.
+While in-person meetings aren’t possible during the coronavirus outbreak, many therapists are now providing telecounseling mental health services to accommodate the rising demand.
+Additionally, many online platforms like Talkspace and DotCom are helping people find the right fit of online therapists for their needs.

 Brain Stimulation Therapies